 Disclosure is a part of the Due Diligence process.
 Due Diligence can vary greatly from deal to deal but one thing that doesn’t change is the obligation for disclosure.

 Disclosure needs to be methodical and complete.
 During a sale, many business owners ask, “why is the buyer asking so many ridiculous questions?”
-As a seller, you should answer them all honestly and if you don’t know the answer then you should tell the buyer that also.
+As a seller, you should answer honestly and if you don’t know the answer tell the buyer that also.

 Buyer Beware: Unfortunately, there are some sellers in the world who would rather look the other way, close the deal and worry about it later.
 As a buyer, you need to do your homework before finalizing the sale.